gojek/clickstream-web/README.md

 ### free

 Frees up all the resource used by the Clickstream instance asynchronously.
-Clears the timeouts and intervals used & removes all the event listeners.
+Clears all resources like timers and event listeners.
-Flushes all the existing events in the system before deleting the indexedDB database in use.
+Flushes all existing events in the system before deleting the IndexedDB database in use.

-It has no side effect on the working oh the SDK, calling `.track()` method again will re-create all the timeout, interval and database for event tracking.
+Calling `.track()` after `.free()` will reallocate all resources automatically.

 Returns errors with message and code on failure.